scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-214.md

 ---
 layout: answer
 title: "CloudFormation allows templates to be written in which lan"
-blurb: "CloudFormation templates can be written in JSON or YAML.
-YAML is an increasingly popular markup language used for managing and configuring architectures"
+blurb: "<p>CloudFormation templates can be written in JSON or YAML.</p>
+<p>YAML is an increasingly popular markup language used for managing and configuring archit"
 quid: 214
 ---